7

 – Willk

-Jan 19, 2019 at 18:44
+Commented Jan 19, 2019 at 18:44

 • $\begingroup$ What you're referring to is a crystal-based Quantum Computer and these are being worked on in the real world and modern day.
-(From my understanding, we have yet to successfully build one, but it's an active project nonetheless.) $\endgroup$ Jan 19, 2019 at 20:14
+(From my understanding, we have yet to successfully build one, but it's an active project nonetheless.) $\endgroup$ Commented Jan 19, 2019 at 20:14

-• $\begingroup$ @Willk I made a new word? $\endgroup$ Jan 21, 2019 at 10:48
+• $\begingroup$ @Willk I made a new word? $\endgroup$ Commented Jan 21, 2019 at 10:48

-• $\begingroup$ @SoraTamashii I was really just playing with aesthetics/tropes that I liked, I didn't realize that I'd kinda built in something existed. $\endgroup$ Jan 21, 2019 at 10:50
+• $\begingroup$ @SoraTamashii I was really just playing with aesthetics/tropes that I liked, I didn't realize that I'd kinda built in something existed. $\endgroup$ Commented Jan 21, 2019 at 10:50

 • $\begingroup$ The concept is also used a bit in the television series "Stargate: SG1" and quite extensively in "Stargate: Atlantis".
-I'd recommend looking into how they did that and see if that's what you'd be aiming for. $\endgroup$ Jan 22, 2019 at 1:31
+I'd recommend looking into how they did that and see if that's what you'd be aiming for. $\endgroup$ Commented Jan 22, 2019 at 1:31

 $\begingroup$